Bryan Fairfax, 8th Lord Fairfax of Cameron: Correspondence with Washington

 The difference in our political Sentiments never made any change in my friendship for you, and the favorable Sentiments I ever entertained of your hon'r, leaves me without a doubt that you would say any thing, or do any thing injurious to the cause we are engaged in after having pledged your word to the contrary.
 I therefore give my consent readily ...

-Marriage
+Personal life

-In 1757, after a whirlwind social scene in Westmoreland and Essex County, his brother-in-law John Carlyle caught up with him in the Annapolis gaol and brought him back to Belvoir.
+In 1757, after a whirlwind social scene in Westmoreland and Essex County, Fairfax's brother-in-law John Carlyle caught up with him in the Annapolis jail and brought him back to Belvoir.

 In 1759, he married Elizabeth Cary (1738–1778), daughter of Colonel Wilson Cary and Sarah Pate.
 Elizabeth was the sister of his brother's wife, Sally Cary Fairfax.
 Together, Bryan and Elizabeth had three children: